CrossFit Open Workouts: The Modern Age (19-23)

 Equipment: Dumbbell, plyo box

-The first of 2019 CrossFit Open workouts where a wrench was thrown into the system.
-As novel as the box step-ups were, the strict handstand push-ups are what really messes people up.
+The first of 2019 CrossFit Open workouts where movements got hard.
+As different as the box step-ups were, the strict handstand push-ups are what really messes people up.

-With fifty (50!) reps, this workout comes down to either “having” strict handstand push-ups…or not.
+With 50 reps, this workout comes down to either “having” strict handstand push-ups…or not.

 CrossFit Open Workout 19.4